Telos-Project/ONE/README.md

 line between the starting and ending lines.

 If an element is nested within another element, every line of the element must be preceded by one tab for every level it is nested.
 No whitespace is permitted between elements.

-A ONE file is referred to as a "document".

-The proper file extension for a ONE file is ".one".
+A ONE file is referred to as a "document", and the proper file extension for a ONE file is ".one".

+Among the many other strengths of ONE, it is as easily read by humans as by machines, making it just as good for plain text literature as it is for data and code.

 ## 2 - Contents